 What Order Fulfillment Companies Do: A 5-Step Overview

 As a core service, fulfillment companies receive your stock, organize and store it, then pack and ship your orders for you.
-Of course, there’s a bit more to the whole process, but that’s it in a nutshell.
+It’s one step in the four elements of logistics management.
+Of course, there’s a bit more to the whole process of order fulfillment, but that’s it in a nutshell.
 Here’s a 5-step overview of how most fulfillment companies work, and what you get for your fulfillment fees.

 1. Inventory is Delivered to Your Fulfillment Company

 The first step in working with a fulfillment company is getting your inventory to them.
 How this happens depends on where your stock originates.
 For example, if you don’t have inventory of your own to fulfill, that’s one of the differences between drop shipping vs order fulfillment, so you won’t need an order fulfillment company.

 If you purchase good for resale, then you simply have your supplier or manufacturer ship all inventory orders to your fulfillment center.
 When a stock shipment is en route, you’ll forward the details of the shipment to your fulfillment company, such as goods in the shipment, quantities, whether they’re new products or restock items, and so on.
 Often, your purchase order or your supplier’s order confirmation is all the fulfillment center needs to properly receive the shipment.

 If you manufacture goods in your own facility, you’ll ship stock to your fulfillment company yourself, via truck freight or parcel shippers like UPS or FedEx, but the process is the same.
 You notify your fulfillment company of the inbound shipment, give them the shipment details, and they take it from there when the stock arrives.

 Once the fulfillment company receives your goods, the real magic begins.